 Be sure to know your resume writer’s track record with clients.

-Some claim to be voted “Best 10 Resume Writers.”
-Yet, these might not be accurate claims.
+Some claim to be “Best 10 Resume Writers” or a “Best Resume Writing Service.”
+Yet, these claims may be inaccurate.

-You can learn a bit about your resume writer’s track record by asking for client testimonials.
+You can learn a bit about your reshume writer’s track record by asking for client testimonials.

 Pros of Hiring a Professional Writer